 Cortisol testing is ideally done through methods that measure it unbound, such as in the saliva or dried urine.
 Both can be done at different times throughout the day, providing a more accurate picture of someone's stress response and how it relates to an optimal cortisol curve of highest in the morning and lowest in the evening.
 Serum (blood) testing, on the other hand, measures both bound and unbound but may be complicated with the stress of needles, perhaps leading to false elevation.

-There are a number of supplements that can help lower cortisol, such as phosphatidylserine, which helps blunt the cortisol response and also nourishes cell membranes.
-Magnesium, known as nature's "relaxation mineral," is used in over 300 reactions in the human body and reduces the responsiveness of the adrenal glands.
-Many of us are deficient in magnesium, and it can be a great tool for decreasing chronic high cortisol levels.
-Consider the magnesium glycinate form of magnesium, as glycine is a calming amino acid and has high bioavailability and minimal gastrointestinal side effects, which are common with other forms of magnesium.
+There are a number of supplements that can help promote normal cortisol levels, such as phosphatidylserine, which helps blunt the cortisol response and also nourishes cell membranes.
+Magnesium, known as nature's "relaxation mineral," is used in over 300 reactions in the human body and supports the responsiveness of the adrenal glands.* Many of us are deficient in magnesium, and it can be a great tool for decreasing chronic high cortisol levels.
+Consider the magnesium glycinate form of magnesium, as glycine is a calming amino acid and has high bioavailability and minimal gastrointestinal side effects, which are common with other forms of magnesium.*

 Holy basil (Ocimum sanctum) is an adaptogenic herb (meaning it helps normalize endocrine function and promotes a healthy stress response) that contains ocimumosides, which are beneficial for reducing cortisol and glucose and improving neurotransmitter balance.
 B vitamins—especially B12, B9, and B6—are also imperative in modulating our stress response, especially through clearing homocystiene, a source of inflammation and stress, as well as having direct effects on neurotransmitter levels in the brain.
 B vitamins and magnesium, as well as other water-soluble compounds, are likely excreted in times of stress due to increased urges for urination, which means chronic stress may make it more important for us to supplement with these nutrients.
 That being said, while supplements are helpful tools, they can never replace the need for lifestyle changes that help lower cortisol.